Tips to keep yard safe from venomous snakes

 • Keep the bitten area lower than the heart.

-• Try placing a suction cup over the bite to help draw venom out of the wound.
+• Try placing a suction cup over the bite to help draw venom out of the wound; don’t use your mouth.

-*The terms venomous and poisonous are often used interchangeably.
-Venomous is correct.
-The difference is that venom is injected into a body while poisons enter by other means, such as through the skin or by swallowing.
+1 The terms venomous and poisonous are often used interchangeably.
+However, venomous is the correct term for snakes.
+The difference is that venom is injected into a body, and poisons enter by other means, such as through the skin or swallowing.

 All about snakes